valheimPlus/ValheimPlus/README.md

 **NOTE:**
 * *Other players will not be able to see the item being moved until the player building the item confirms the placement.
 Dungeons and other no-build areas are still restricted.*

-### Grid alignment
-* When pressing the configured key (left alt is the default) new buildings will be aligned to a global grid.
-   * The mode can also be toggled by pressing another key (F7 by default).
-   * Building elements (from the third tab) are aligned to to their size (e.g. a wood wall will have an alignment of 2m in X and Y direction).
-The alignment of building elements in other directorion can be configured (by default with the F6 key) to 0.5m, 1m, 2m or 4m.
-   * Other buildings like furniture will always be aligned to 0.5m, but the Y position will not be aligned (to make sure they are always exactly on the floow).

-### Structural Integrity
-* Apply a modifier to the structural integrity of the following materials:
-  * Wood
-  * Stone
-  * Iron
-  * Hardwood
-* Disable structural integrity entirely (this will cause objects placed mid-air to not break and fall).
-* Make anything built by players immune to all damage.
-* Make boats invincible to all damage.

-# Creatures and Monsters

-### Protected Pets
-* Added option for tamed creatures to be normal, essential, or immortal.
-* Added option for modifying the time a tamed essential animal will spend stunned after being hit with what would normally be a killing blow.
-* Added option for determining whether only the owner of a tamed creature can hurt it or not(which also circumvents the essential/immortality option).

-### Monster Projectile
-* Modify velocity and accuracy of projectiles.

-# Server
-* Remove password requirement for the server.
-* Modify the maximum amount of players on a server.
-* Modify number of seconds it takes for items to despawn after being dropped on the ground. (default is 3600 seconds).
-   * *Note: Items on ground will retain base game functionality which ensures that drops don't disappear if a player is nearby or there is a "player base" nearby*
-* Automatically sync V+ configuration of players joining a server to match the server's configuration.